Overview

 or EgressService

-API requests) and doesn't apply to SDK methods like joining a room or sending data packets.
+, not to SDK methods like joining a room or sending data packets.
+Requests to LiveKit Inference have their own rate limits.